 One of the more trendy diets these days is the alkaline diet.
-However, some people might find it difficult to figure out which foods are alkaline and which ones are not.
+However, some people might find it challenging to distinguish between foods that are alkaline and those that are not.
 So we made this handy alkaline diet foods list to make it easier!

 The theory behind the alkaline diet is that, compared to acidic foods, foods that are alkaline are healthier for you.